 Do we all love working in lavish buildings, earning plenty of cash and partying out every night?
 Yes we do!
 But to what extent?
 Does it provides us the happiness continually?
 Happiness and engagement comes from what you are doing and more importantly for whom you are doing.

 I have seen countless number of people working in big companies, earning loads of cash, and having the best of time.
 On the other hand, I would not list them in the happiest lot.
 There can be many reasons for the same.

 I would like to take you back to your first job.
 The bubbly energy you had and the excitement to go to work every day.
 It started to fizz out with the time.
 Going to work becames an obligation.
 Why am I saying so?
-When in India, your fully engagement score is 9%, this is quite evident that 91% team members are just pushing for ‘the cheque’.
-I have tried to challenge the same in my book, ‘Match the Age’ to ‘Keep them Engaged’ which should be out in a month or so.
+When in India, your fully engagement score is 9 per cent, this is quite evident that 91 per cent team members are just pushing for ‘the cheque’.
+I have tried to challenge the same in my book, ‘Match the Age’ to ‘Keep them Engaged’ which was released in 2015-16.
 There are two questions you need to ask.
 Have you realised what has changed with time?
 What do you need to do yourself to be happy and engaged?
 Organisation will do its part, your part is equally important, if not more.

 - Be realistic: Set yourself a smart goal.
 We often make unrealistic goals and dreams.
 We expect more than we are capable of handling.
 Depression seeks in and the work becomes a source of unhappiness.
 Circle of prime control for you entrepreneurial leaders.

 - Focus on your KPA: Many of us sometime in our career, feel we are not getting recognised.
 We are doing a lot of work, but it is not recognised.
 This can be one of the source of personal depression.
 The best way out, would be to focus on your key performance areas only.
 If you do everything, except your core job, you are sure shot, not getting any appreciation.
 See, if you are doing the right things.
 One more circle of your own control.